adrian-lebioda/SpaceMarineCoreFix/README.md

 ## Building

 Open SpaceMarineCoreFix.sln in Visual Studio 2022 Community and build Release version.
-Built DLL should be in Realease folder in root project directory.
+Built DLL should be in Release folder in root project directory.